-Loans and advances with a specific repayment date are classified as overdue when the principal or interest is overdue and remains unpaid as at the year end.
-Loans repayable by regular instalments are treated as overdue when an instalment payment is overdue and remains unpaid as at the year end.
+Loans and advances with a specific repayment date are classified as overdue when the principal or interest is overdue and remains unpaid as at the end of the reporting period.
+Loans repayable by regular instalments are treated as overdue when an instalment payment is overdue and remains unpaid as at the end of the reporting period.
 Loans repayable on demand are classified as overdue either when a demand for repayment has been served on the borrower but repayment has not been made in accordance with the demand notice, and/or when the loans have remained continuously outside the approved limit notice, and advised to the borrower for more than the overdue period in question.